4×4 South Africa – Top Considerations to Rent or Buy (2024)

 Getting off the beaten path on a self-drive safari is freedom at its best.

-As foreigners, our first decision was whether we should rent or buy a 4×4 South African vehicle.
+As foreigners, we first decided whether to rent or buy a 4×4 South African vehicle.

 So, if you are travelling to South Africa, this article will help: